Jonathan-Z49/shopping-app/README.md

 # Shopping App

 Shopping App with fake store items.
 Users can browse the provided items, and then add them to their cart showing them the subtotal.
+Built with **Vite + Typescript + React + SCSS**

 ## Features
 - Fake store items provided by [FakeStoreAPI](https://fakestoreapi.com/)